Heuersv/Birdsong-Classification/README.md

 - `python test_split.py`: Moves ten percent of the train data to a dataset for testing in `dataset/test/`.
 - `python specs_orig.py`: Creates spectrograms with original method.
 Don't worry about the warnings.
-- `python ParallelSpectrogram.py`: Creates spetrograms with our method.
+- `python ParallelSpectrogram.py`: Creates spectrograms with our method.
 Check your available ressources.
 - `python train_gauss.py`: Trains a neural net on the spectrograms created with our method.
 See below for further information.
 - `python train_orig.py`: Trains a neural net using the original parameters. **Important:** Check the configurations in the script.
 Remarks:
   - You can download noise samples [here](https://box.tu-chemnitz.de/index.php/s/SYRXElhPd6QtA0u) and save them in the specified folder.